 The amount you'll pay if you come to study here from a country outside the EU.

-Cardiff Metropolitan University offers degree courses across a range of disciplines....
+Cardiff Metropolitan University offers a wide range of full-time and part-time taught postgraduate, research and professional...

 Check out our